shanshan0000/lundecpp/Readme.md

 A GitHub profile with a lot of Green Blocks will make your CV more attactive.

 #### xkcd

+> Life is short.
+Let's code in C++, to make it even shorter.

 - [Pointers](https://www.explainxkcd.com/wiki/index.php/138:_Pointers)
 - [Real Programmers](https://xkcd.com/378/)